 Did you ever wonder if your work needs to be enabled to support an international community?
 Have you anticipated that the security features of your engineering will have to interoperate with other federal agencies or organizations in the same department?
 Do performance characteristics of capabilities beyond your control impact the performance of your endeavor?

-In the article "Evolving Systems Engineering," MITRE staff considered the topic of "enterprise" definition and came up with the following working definition: By "enterprise" we mean a network of interdependent people, processes, and supporting technology not fully under the control of any single entity.
-In business literature, an enterprise frequently refers to an organization, such as a firm or government agency; in the computer industry, it refers to any large organization that uses computers.
+By "enterprise" we mean a network of interdependent people, processes, and supporting technology not fully under the control of any single entity.
+In business literature, an enterprise frequently refers to an organization such as a firm or government agency; in the computer industry, it refers to any large organization that uses computers.
 Our definition emphasizes the interdependency of individual systems and even systems of systems.
 We include firms, government agencies, large information-enabled organizations, and any network of entities coming together to collectively accomplish explicit or implicit goals.
 This includes the integration of previously separate units.
 The enterprise displays new behaviors that emerge from the interaction of the parts .

-Major topics and considerations for MITRE staff engineering enterprise solutions are 1) taking a comprehensive viewpoint, 2) enterprise planning and management, 3) addressing the complex issues associated with information-intensive environments, 4) engineering systems for mission assurance, 5) transformation planning and organizational change, 6) understanding the enterprise's governance operations along with related assumptions and constraints and 7) independent engineering assessments.
+Major topics and considerations for MITRE staff engineering enterprise solutions are 1) taking a comprehensive viewpoint; 2) enterprise planning and management; 3) enterprise technology, information, and infrastructure; 4) addressing the complex issues associated with information-intensive environments; 5) engineering systems for mission assurance; 6) transformation planning and organizational change; 7) understanding the enterprise's governance operations along with related assumptions and constraints; and 8) independent engineering assessments.

 Enterprise Planning and Management

 Enterprise planning and management takes a strategic view of the major plans and processes needed for a federal government organization to achieve its mission.
 The legislative branch does not often get into details about which components of an executive branch agency will execute each aspect of the mission, or how they will operate.
 Therefore, at the strategic level, each agency must plan, manage, and account for both how and to what extent it achieves that mission.
-MITRE engineers are sometimes asked by sponsors to help develop and execute these strategic-level plans and processes.
+Sponsors sometimes ask MITRE engineers to help develop and execute these strategic-level plans and processes.
 The Enterprise Planning and Management topic includes three articles, with more to be added at a later date: IT Governance, Portfolio Management, and How to Develop a Measurement Capability.

 Enterprise Technology, Information, and Infrastructure